Nisser111/team-management-app/README.md

 ### External API

-My app sends email notifications via SendGrid (Twilio) when a user is assigned to a new team, either by adding or editing them.
+My app sends email notifications via SendGrid (Twilio) and SMS notification via smsapi.pl when a user is assigned to a new team, either by adding or editing them.
 This happens automatically on team changes.
 There's also a manual email endpoint, but it's unused in the frontend.

 ## Future of project